Hermetic Word Frequency Counter

 What is a Word?

-A word may begin or end with any alphabetic character and with any admissible non-alphabetic character (if such a character is allowed in the Set Parameters window) except for a hyphen, an apostrophe, a period or a colon (and, in the Advanced Version, except for a comma or a parenthesis).
+A word may begin or end with any alphabetic character and with any admissible non-alphabetic character (if such a character is allowed in the Settings window) except for an apostrophe or a period (and, in the Advanced Version, except for a comma or a parenthesis).

-Periods and @-signs may (if allowed in the Set Parameters window) occur within a word, thus enabling the counting of email addresses.
-Allowing colons, forward slashes, hyphens, underscores and periods in a word enables the counting of URLs.
+Periods and @-signs may (if allowed in the Settings window) occur within a word, thus allowing you to count email addresses.
+Allowing colons, forward slashes, hyphens, underscores and periods in a word allows you to count URLs.

-The fact that the Advanced Version allows words with commas and parentheses means that chemical compounds can be treated as words, e.g.: 2,5-dimethoxy-4-(N-propyl-thio)benzaldehyde.
+The fact that the Advanced Version allows words with commas and parentheses means that the names of chemical compounds can be treated as single words, e.g., 2,5-dimethoxy-4-(N-propyl-thio)benzaldehyde.
 (For more details on this possibility see here.)

 Introduction User Manual: Contents